rampedro/AdaptiveSpeechRecognition/README.md

 >> bash train-language-model.sh languageModelId apikey

+## Reset a custom Language model:

+When you are not satisfy with your model, you may restart it with the following command
+>> bash reset-lang-model.sh languageModelId apikey

 ## Check custom Language model progress:

 You may run the following code to check the status of the specified custom language model: